muhammadmahdi70412-ship-it/obwio/README.md

 # OBWIO

-OBWIO is a Rust crate that provides low-level bindings to the OpenCL API, enabling direct access to GPU compute functionality across platforms.
+OBWIO (OpenCL But With Iron Oxide) is a Rust crate that provides low-level bindings to the OpenCL API, enabling direct access to GPU compute functionality across platforms.
 It is designed for developers who want full control over OpenCL without relying on high-level abstractions or wrappers.

 ## Overview